LibraryOfCongress/bagit-python/README.md

     % cd bagit-python
     % python test.py

+If you have Docker installed, you can run the tests under Linux inside a
+container:

+    % docker build -t bagit:latest . && docker run -it bagit:latest

 If you'd like to see how increasing parallelization of bag creation on your system effects the time to create a bag try using the included bench
 utility: